Recommendations of Classical Music

 Violin Concerto in A Minor.
 Also Romance, Op.
 11. Josef Suk, violin.
 Karel Ančerl conducts Czech Philharmonic Orchestra.
 Artia ALP-193, reissued as Vanguard-Supraphon SU-3.
 1961.
 I loved this in the late '60's / early '70s.
 This is the younger Josef Suk whose playing I praised to Krasner.
 The older Josef Suk, was a violinist, composer, and student and son in law of Antonín Dvořák.

 Cello Concerto in B Minor.
 Pablo Casals, cello.
 George Szell conducts Czech Philharmonic Orchestra.
 Seraphim 60240.
 1937, digitally remastered in 2003.
-Movements 1/2, 1/2, 2, 3/1, 3/2.
+Here are the individual movements with different sound quality: 1/2, 1/2, 2, 3/1, 3/2.
 Rightly said by the host subscriber to be a legendary performance.
 I loved this in the late '60's / early '70s too.
 For more Casals, see the Mendelssohn section.

 FRANZ JOSEF HAYDN

 Harpsichord Concerto, F Major and Harpsichord Concerto, C Major.
-Helma Elsner, harpsichord, Michael Gielen conducts Pro Musica Chamber Orchestra, Stuttgart.
+Helma Elsner, harpsichord, Rolf Reinhardt conducts Pro Musica Chamber Orchestra, Stuttgart.
 Vox ultra high fidelity PLIO 300.
-I believe it belonged to my parents.
+It belonged to my parents, and they gave it to me because I liked it so much.
 This is the secret cult favorite on my list, a sleeper if there ever was one.
 I never heard of these guys before or since!
-Yet since the late 1960s, it has been my favorite music-indeed, except for the Staryk-Gilbert album, almost the only music I could stand while doing intellectual work.
+Yet since the late 1960s, it has been my favorite music-indeed, except for the Staryk-Gilbert album, almost the only music I could stand - for doing intellectual work.
 The performances are fresh, lovely, and just right, but are unobtrusive and do not demand my attention.
-However, I need complete silence for philosophical thinking.
+But I need complete silence for philosophical thinking.

-String Quartet #1 and #2.
+String Quartets #1 and #2.
 The Smetana Quartet.
 Supraphon / Ramco / Artia ALP/S 109.
 Recorded September 7-23, 1955.
+Not to be confused with Smetana quartets played by the Janáček Quartet, LOL!
 I loved this album in the late '60s and early '70s.
 Here the Smetana Quartet plays Quartet #1 live in 1975.
 I like the 1955 performance just a little better, but both performances are wonderful, and they are almost the same.
-The namesake Janáċek Quartet plays the quartets in a dull, uninspired, lifeless way.
+The namesake Janáċek Quartet plays the Janáċek quartets in a dull, uninspired, and lifeless way.

 All-Liszt Program.
 Erwin Nyiregyházi.
 Columbia M2 34598.
 Nyiregyházi is my favorite pianist after Busoni.
-Please see the Favorites page on my Web site.
-Cloudy, moody, gloomy, slowly despairing, wanly hopeful, proud, and great.
+What they say is true: nobody else plays like this.
+He is moody, gloomy, slowly despairing, wanly hopeful, proud, deep, and great.
+If he wants to repeat things, add notes, or improvise, he will.
+He wrote a lot of music himself which has never or almost never been heard.
 I first heard the album, I think, in the 1970s.
-Some magnificent moments.
-What they say is true: nobody else plays like this.
+It is strange and idiosyncratic, but deeply magnificent.
 My two favorites on the album are "March of the Three Kings" and "Miserere after Palestrina".

 Totentanz.
 Raymond Lewenthal, piano, Charles Mackerra conducts London Symphony Orchestra.
 Columbia MS 7252.
 This is the wonderful version I listen to the most.
+Like but also unlike the Nyiregyházi album, it is strange and idiosyncratic, but magnificent.
+(Perhaps Liszt attracts pianists like that.)
 There is a whole section Lewenthal restored or added which I have heard in no other version.
 I must have first heard it in the 1970s; the album originally belonged to my parents.
 Here is the album: part 1 and part 2.
 Part 2 begins with the restored or added section.
 Also on the album is Henselt, Piano Concerto, which I dislike and have been unable to sit through.